autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 y_pred = predictor.predict(datapoint)
 ```

-In the above example, the predictive performance may be poor because we specified very little training to ensure quick runtimes.
+In the previous example, the predictive performance may be poor because we specified very little training to ensure quick runtimes.
 You can call `fit()` multiple times playing with the above settings to better understand how these choices affect things.